SDA-SE/cluster-image-scanner/docs/user/configuration/README.md

 clusterscanner.sdase.org/max-lifetime='14' # max lifetime days for the lifetime scan
 ```
-The inheritance is pointed out in the following figure:
+The inheritance of overriding the parent annotations/configuration is pointed out in the following figure:
 ![inheritance](inheritance.png)